-For various applications in number theory, representation theory and algebraic geometry, it is highly desirable to realize this set as the set of ($k$-)points of some (reasonable, infinite dimensional) algebraic variety, defined over $k$.
+For various applications in number theory, representation theory and algebraic geometry, it is highly desirable to realize this set as the set of ($k$-)points of some (reasonable, infinite dimensional) algebraic variety defined over $k$, where $k$ denotes the residue field of $F$.
 If $F=k((t))$, such algebro-geometric object, called the affine Grassmannian, does exist, and plays a fundamental role in geometric representation theory and in the study of moduli spaces of vector bundles on algebraic curves.
 However, a reasonable algebro-geometric structure on the set $\GL_n(\bQ_p)/\GL_n(\bZ_p)$ is not available for many years, although some attempts have been made (\cite{Ha,Kr,CKV}).
-The first goal of this paper is to give a solution of this problem to some extent, and we will call this algebro-geometric object the mixed characteristic affine Grassmannian, or just the affine Grassmannian, if it is clear we are working in mixed characteristic.
+The first goal of this paper is to give a solution of this problem to some extent.
+We will call this new algebro-geometric object the mixed characteristic affine Grassmannian.

 To explain the ideas, let us first recall the equal characteristic story (see, e.g. \cite{BL} for details).
-First one can make sense of the notion of a family of lattices in $k((t))^n$: let $R$ be a $k$-algebra, a lattice in $R((t))^n$ is a finite generated projective $R[[t]]$-submodule $\La$ of $R((t))^n$ such that $\La\otimes_{R[[t]]}R((t))=R((t))^n$.
-Then the affine Grassmannian $\Gr^\flat$\footnote{In this paper, the objects defined in equal characteristic setting are usually written with $\flat$ as its supscript.
-But this notation does not suggest any deep relation with P. Scholze's theory of perfectoid spaces.} is the moduli space that assigns every $k$-algebra $R$, the set of lattices in $R((t))^n$.
-In particular, the set of $k$-points of the functor is just $\GL_n(k((t)))/\GL_n(k[[t]])$.
+First one can make sense of the notion of a family of lattices in $k((t))^n$: for a $k$-algebra $R$, a lattice in $R((t))^n$ is a finitely generated projective $R[[t]]$-submodule $\La$ of $R((t))^n$ such that $\La\otimes_{R[[t]]}R((t))=R((t))^n$.
+The affine Grassmannian $\Gr^\flat$\footnote{In this paper, objects defined in the equal characteristic setting are usually written with $\flat$ in their supscripts.
+But this does not mean that they are the tilts of the corresponding mixed characteristic objects as in Scholze's theory of perfectoid spaces.} is defined as the moduli space that assigns every $k$-algebra $R$ the set of lattices in $R((t))^n$.
+In particular, the set of $k$-points of $\Gr^\flat$ is just $\GL_n(k((t)))/\GL_n(k[[t]])$.